AVDestroyer/CTF-Writeups/pbctf/My-ECC-Service.md

 print("Q2:")
 print(P.discrete_log(Q2))
 ```
 We did this for one of the two values from the payload, but you can simply substitute the a variable for the other one.
 I needed to consider two values for y since we only know the x value of Q, and this x value could have two y-values (due to $y^2$).
 This is also why we needed to test two values from the payload, to see the nonce that is common to both of them.
 Later, I realized that I probably don't need to do this, since one of the nonces output is much larger than the other, and the smaller one is always correct.
+The larger nonce is likely larger than 10 bytes (how large a nonce can be), but I didn't check this.
 Running this with both of the x-values from the payload (we will need to change `a` and `MODS[i]` each time we run the script), we get:
 ```
 Q1: